 One of the most serious signs of alcohol withdrawal is a condition called Delirium Tremens.
 This disorder is known in the vernacular as having the DTs, and it occurs when detoxing from alcohol after heavy or long-term use.
 Some of the symptoms are severe tremors, hallucinations, and confusion.
 In extreme cases, it can cause death due to heart failure or seizures.

-Fortunately, delirium tremens isn’t one of the more common alcohol detox symptoms, and it occurs in just 5% of patients.
+Fortunately, delirium tremens isn’t one of the more common alcohol detoxing symptoms, and it occurs in just 5% of patients.
 However, it needs to be addressed to ensure that all patients become aware of it.
 Delirium tremens, or DT, can cause seizures, extreme confusion, and even hallucinations.

-While the most common alcohol detox symptoms aren’t pleasant, they can be managed in a professional detox facility.
+While the most common alcohol detoxing symptoms aren’t pleasant, they can be managed in a professional detox facility.
 At Stepping Stone Center for Recovery, you can get the right care to make your detox more comfortable.
 Call 866.957.4960 to verify your insurance and to begin your journey to recovery today.